Crisis investing case study

 Common Mistakes When Using DCA During a Crash

 The first common mistake is treating DCA like a market-timing tool.
-DCA is not a promise that every purchase will be better than the last one.
+DCA during 2008 crash history is not a promise that every purchase will be better than the last one.
 Markets can fall after several contributions in a row.
 That does not mean the strategy is broken.
 It means the investor is living through the exact environment where discipline matters.

 The second mistake is using DCA with money that should not be invested.
 If the cash is needed for rent, taxes, emergency reserves, or a near-term purchase, a crash can turn a normal market decline into a personal finance problem.
 DCA works best when the investor has a separate emergency fund and a long enough time horizon to let the strategy play out.